ethstorage/es-node/GUIDE.md

 - The `--p2p.sync.concurrency` flag determines the number of threads that simultaneously retrieve shard data, with a default setting of 16.
 - The` --p2p.fill-empty.concurrency` flag specifies the number of threads used to concurrently fill encoded empty blobs, with a default setting of the CPU number minus 2.

-### What can I do about 'Mining tasks timed out'?
+### What can I do about "Mining tasks timed out"?

-When you see the message 'Mining tasks timed out', it indicates that the sampling task couldn't be completed within a slot.
+When you see the message "Mining tasks timed out", it indicates that the sampling task couldn't be completed within a slot.

 You can check the IOPS of the disk to determine if the rate of data read has reached the IO capacity.
 If not, using the flag `--miner.threads-per-shard` can specify the number of threads to perform sampling for each shard, thereby helping in accomplishing additional sampling.